gonsie/gonsie.github.io/_posts/2021-12-17-jekyll-portfolio.md

 This wiki theme is very cool with tons of functionality.
 I created this site because there was a lot of information that I wanted to organize for students at the International HPC Summer School.
-I hoped the wiki feature would allow other to add content, but the site was voted down and the content migrated to a different system.
+I hoped the wiki feature would allow other to add content, but the site was voted down by the organizing committee and the content migrated to a different system.

 ## HUST

 -   [hust-workshop.github.io](https://hust-workshop.github.io)
--   I joined 2019 (still in use)
+-   I joined in 2019 (still in use)
 -   [SinglePaged](http://jekyllthemes.org/themes/singlepaged/) Theme by Tim O'Brien

 ![HUST workshop webpage screenshot](/images/portfolio/portfolio-hust.png)

 The HUST site was initially developed by [Chris Bording](https://github.com/chrisbuwahpc), but I started co-organizing the workshop (and running the website) in 2019.
-This single-paged site uses post files to hold the content.
+This single-paged site uses post files to hold the content for each section.
 Any posts from the current year (as specified by the frontmatter in the index.md) are displayed.
 This allows us to easily keep the content file from previous years, without them getting in the way.